fluxcd/website/content/en/docs/guides/flux-e2e.md

 ### 1. `flux create ...`

-Before the commit, Flux provides `create` generators with an `--export` option so that users have some guide for how to create valid Flux resources.
+Before the commit, the Flux CLI provides `create` generators with an `--export` option so that users have some guide for how to create valid Flux resources.

 `flux create source git --help`